- 29 Apr 2025

 Train Prediction

-Training Predictions takes available data and then creates a model from it.
+Training Prediction takes available data and then creates a model from it.
 To train a Prediction, first select a log or .CSV.
 The Garage Car Repair data is an easy way to test this feature.

 After selecting data and pressing Train Prediction, the following menu appears: